planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 ::

-	$ geogit osm import fiji-latest.osm.pbf --mapping mymapping.txt --no-raw
+	$ geogig osm import fiji-latest.osm.pbf --mapping mymapping.txt --no-raw

 This option is only available for the ``osm import`` command, but not for the ``osm download`` command, since the *raw* data is needed to later be able to perform operations such as update.

-Be aware that, when you import using the ``--no-raw`` switch, you will not be able to use OSM operations on the imported data, since GeoGit will not consider it as OSM data.
+Be aware that, when you import using the ``--no-raw`` switch, you will not be able to use OSM operations on the imported data, since GeoGig will not consider it as OSM data.
 When using a mapping, the mapped data is an additional version of the data that is imported in a different tree to give a more practical alternative to the *raw* one, but that data is not guaranteed to have the necessary information to be able to reconstruct OSM entities.
-In short, GeoGit will not track data other than the data stored in the ``way`` and ``node`` trees as OSM data, so you should not to use the ``--no-raw`` switch if you plan to do OSM-like work on the imported data.
+In short, GeoGig will not track data other than the data stored in the ``way`` and ``node`` trees as OSM data, so you should not to use the ``--no-raw`` switch if you plan to do OSM-like work on the imported data.

 if ``--mapping`` is used and the ``--no-raw`` switch is not, the working tree and index have to be clean, and after the import and mapping, a commit will be made (just like when you use the ``download`` command, eve without mapping).
-This is done to allow geoGit to keep track of mappings, so then the unmmaping operations can provide additional functionality.
+This is done to allow GeoGig to keep track of mappings, so then the unmmaping operations can provide additional functionality.
 The comit message is automatically generated, but if you want to define your own message, you can do it using the ``--message`` option

 ::

-	$ geogit osm import fiji-latest.osm.pbf --mapping mymapping.txt -message "import and map Fiji data"
+	$ geogig osm import fiji-latest.osm.pbf --mapping mymapping.txt -message "import and map Fiji data"

 - With already imported OSM data.
 If you imported OSM data without a mapping, you can apply it afterwards by using the ``osm map`` command followed by the mapping file, as in the example below.

 ::

-	$ geogit osm map mymapping.txt
+	$ geogig osm map mymapping.txt

 Also in this case, as mentioned above, a commit will be created after the mapping, and the working tree and index have to be clean before performing the mapping operation.
 The ``--message`` option can be used as well to set a given commit message.

 When exporting OSM data.
 OSM data can be exported to OSM formats using the ``osm export`` command, and also to other formats using commands such as ``shp export`` or ``pg export``.
 In these two last cases, the feature type created in the destination file or database is the same one used it the ``way`` or ``node`` tree.
-That is, the default one used for storing the *raw* OSM data in GeoGit.
+That is, the default one used for storing the *raw* OSM data in GeoGig.
 Additional commands are available to export a mapped set of features.

 - ``osm export-shp``.
 Export to a shapefile
 - ``osm export-pg``.
 Export to a PostGIS database